 600.1 Purpose

-Sampling is intended to provide verification that a group of Dwelling Units (single-family homes or multifamily dwelling units) meet a particular threshold such as ENERGY STAR®, energy code compliance, or qualification for an energy efficiency lending program.
+Sampling is intended to provide verification that a group of Dwelling Units (single-family homes or dwelling units within a multifamily project) meet a particular threshold such as ENERGY STAR®, energy code compliance, or qualification for an energy efficiency lending program.
 It is based on predetermined Threshold

 Specifications and subsequent testing and inspections of a subset of Dwelling Units.
 Verifying a group of Dwelling Units by Sampling entitles the customer to documentation that the Dwelling Units meet the desired threshold.
 Sampling does not constitute a Confirmed HERS Rating on any Dwelling Unit.